adl/seminator-docker/README.md

 # What is this?

 This is a docker image that can be used to experiment with [Seminator 2](https://github.com/mklokocka/seminator).
 Besides Seminator 2, it contains a copy of [Spot](https://spot.lrde.epita.fr/), [Owl](https://owl.model.in.tum.de/), [Jupyter](https://jupyter.org/), [Roll](https://github.com/ISCAS-PMC/roll-library), [GOAL](http://goal.im.ntu.edu.tw/) (with [the Fribourg plugin](http://goal.im.ntu.edu.tw/wiki/doku.php?id=goal:extensions#fribourg_construction)), and the previous two versions of Seminator: 1.1 (our LPAR'17 paper) and 1.2 (only mentioned during the LPAR'17 presentation), for comparison.
 Finally, it contains a copy of [seminator-evaluation](https://github.com/xblahoud/seminator-evaluation), i.e., Jupyter notebooks that compare the results of Seminator 2 with the other installed tools.
+This seminator evaluation contains the source of the experimental evaluation presented in our CAV'20 paper titled *Seminator2 Can Complement Generalized Büchi Automata via Improved Semi-Determinization* (by František Blahoudek, Alexandre Duret-Lutz, and Jan Strejček).

-We prefer docker images over virtual machines as the former are much more lightweight and versatile: you can execute commands that are inside the docker image without having to boot an entire system, work with multiple docker images at the same time, and rebuild them and extend them very easily.
+For the artifact submission to CAV'20, we opted for docker images over virtual machines as the former are much more lightweight and versatile: you can execute commands that are inside the docker image without having to boot an entire system, work with multiple docker images at the same time, and rebuild them and extend them very easily.
 In the following, we assume that Docker is already [installed](https://docs.docker.com/install/) on your computer.

 # Downloading the docker image